 My blog posts provide guidance and support on introducing meaningful change.
 Topics include what, when, and how to eat and creating a lifestyle that improves your health and wellbeing.
 I encourage you to join up for the Nourishment e-publication too.

 “Mindfulness puts you in the driver’s seat of your health and wellbeing.”

 What is mindfulness?

-I like to simply explain it as a way to know yourself as it uncovers the links between your mind, body and environment.
-Without an understanding of these connections you may choose solutions that fail to produce the desired result, such as increased energy, better health or weight loss.
+I like to simply explain it as a way to know yourself as it uncovers the links between your mind, body, and environment.
+Without an understanding of these connections, you may choose solutions, like restrictive diets, that fail to produce the desired result, such as increased energy, better health, or weight loss.